1-888-344-7897 (US and Canada) or 1-941-870-1945

 Elementary

-The CGMS Elementary Teacher Certification program is a unique blend of distance learning with a low residency requirement.
+The CGMS Elementary Teacher Certification Program is a unique blend of distance learning with a low residency requirement.
 There are three programs offered.
-The Full Certification program is MACTE accredited and affiliated with the International Montessori Council (IMC).
+The Full Certification Program is MACTE-accredited and affiliated with the International Montessori Council (IMC).

-The Elementary I-II (6-12) Full certification program is affiliated with the IMC and is MACTE accredited.
+The Elementary I-II (6–12) Full Certification Program is affiliated with the IMC and is MACTE accredited.

-Certification Level: IMC Montessori Certification for teaching ages 6-12 years of age.
-(Full Certification is MACTE Accredited)
+Certification Level: IMC Montessori Certification for teaching ages 6–12 years of age.
+(Full certification is MACTE-accredited.)

-Length of Course: 26 months
+Length of Course: 24 months

 Early Childhood Overview

-Adult learners who do not have any prior Montessori experience from a MACTE accredited Teacher Education Program must also complete an online 5 week course that is incorporated in the curriculum (this is not a prerequisite) followed by a week each of EL 1 Math, Language, Class Leadership, Geometry and Biology.
+Length of Course: 18 months ( Includes Early Childhood and Elementary I Overview- 100 hours.
+The EL II Specialization program includes an online 5 week course that is incorporated in the curriculum (this is not a prerequisite), followed by a week each of EL 1 Math, Language, Class Leadership, Geometry, and Biology.

-Program Description
+Program Description for All Elementary Programs

 Elementary Certificate adult learners will complete all three phases of the CGMS training program:

-Residential Phase – The Full Certification Programs require attendance at 2 residential sessions, which are held in the first (120 hours) and second summer (80 hours) of training.
-The EL 1 program requires one 120 hour residency and the EL 2 standalone program requires one 120 hour residency.
+Residential Phase – The EL I-II Full Certification Programs require attendance at 2 residential sessions, which are held in the first summer (120 hours) and second summer (80 hours) of training.
+The EL 1 program requires one 120-hour residency and the EL 2 standalone program requires one 120-hour residency held in the first summer of the course, before the practicum begins.
 Locations for these sessions vary from year to year.
-To see currently scheduled residential locations, click here.
-The first residential session, EL – I, introduces students to each curriculum area with a focus on the curriculum for 6-9 year old children.
-The second summer (El –II) focuses on curriculum that overlaps both the 6-9 and 9-12 levels and then introduces the advanced work for 9-12.
-Both summer sessions provide opportunities for supervised lesson practice and material making.
-The emphasis on classroom leadership skills helps prepare students for the practicum phase so they are successful in translating Montessori theory and methods into daily classroom practice.
+To see currently scheduled residential locations, click here

-Adult learners will be assigned a Field Consultant who will visit the student in the practicum classroom to provide feedback and support, and to evaluate the student’s growth and progress as a Montessori Guide.
+Adult learners will be assigned a Field Consultant who will visit the student in the practicum classroom to provide feedback and support and to evaluate the student’s growth and progress as a Montessori Guide.
 CGMS makes an effort to find and contract certified Montessori consultants within reasonable driving distance of the adult learner to serve as the field consultant.
-When this is not possible, the adult learner or sponsoring school will be responsible for the additional travel cost for the practicum evaluation visits.
+When this is not possible, the adult learner or sponsoring school will be responsible for the additional travel costs for the practicum evaluation visits.

 The ideal practicum experience takes place in a classroom with a certified and experienced Montessori Elementary Guide.
-In this situation the student serves as an assistant-intern working under the guidance of the Supervising Teacher.
-This enables the student to observe and learn from the mentor teacher while increasingly developing knowledge and skill in all areas of the curriculum and in the duties of a lead Montessori Guide.
+In this situation, the student serves as an assistant-intern working under the guidance of the Supervising Teacher.
+This enables the student to observe and learn from the mentor teacher while increasingly developing knowledge and skills in all areas of the curriculum and in the duties of a lead Montessori Guide.

 • Program Links